 These are the final important actions you need to take in order to gain full approval to teach with the NSW Department of Education.

-It is now time to participate in an interview and demonstrate your capabilities to be a high-quality teacher in NSW public schools.
+It is now time to undertake the online teacher suitability assessments and online interview to demonstrate your capabilities to be a high-quality teacher in NSW public schools.
 All graduates will also be required to provide their final transcript and final professional experience/practicum report prior to gaining full approval to teach.
 You will be notified via email of the outcome of your application for approval to teach.

 It is a great idea to subscribe to JobFeed to receive a weekly list of available permanent and temporary jobs to start your teaching career in NSW public schools.